-Take them as directed.
-For instance, some medications should be taken with food.
+Take the medicines as directed.
+For instance, some medicines should be taken with food.

-You should go see your provider again in 2 to 3 weeks.
+You should see your provider again in 2 to 3 weeks.
 By this time, symptoms should have improved.
-An infection that lasts longer may signal a more serious problem.
+An infection that lasts longer may mean you have a more serious problem.

 Avoid tobacco smoke.
 If you smoke, quit.
 Stay away from smoky places.
 Ask friends and family not to smoke around you, or in your home or car.

-Ask your provider about getting a yearly flu shot, and pneumoccocal or pneumonia shots.
+Ask your provider about getting a yearly flu shot.
+Also ask about pneumococcal or pneumonia shots.

 Wash your hands often.
 This helps reduce the chance of picking up viruses that cause colds and flu.

 Symptoms worsen, or you have new symptoms

 Breathing problems worsen or become severe

-Symptoms don’t improve within a week, or within 3 days of taking antibiotics.
+Symptoms don’t get better within a week, or within 3 days of taking antibiotics